ambethia/recaptcha/README.md

 You can also override the html attributes for the sizes of the generated `textarea` and `iframe` elements, if CSS isn't your thing.
 Inspect the source of `recaptcha_tags` to see these options.

+## v2 API stoken and the System Clock

+When this gem interacts with the the reCAPTCHA server using the Version 2 API, we encrypt and provide an extra 'secure token'.
+This enables you to use the Version 2 API on any domain that you like without having to register it first with reCAPTCHA.
+See: https://github.com/ambethia/recaptcha/issues/130

+It's **important to note** that a timestamp is encrypted and sent along with a random session_id so your system time **must be accurate** or you'll get 'stoken expired' messages.

 ## verify_recaptcha

 This method returns `true` or `false` after processing the parameters from the reCAPTCHA widget.
 Why